RutgersCSSystems/fire-yolov5/README.md

 ```
 cd prefetching/linux-5.14.0
+./compile_modified_deb.sh ## This will produce and install the modified kernel
-./compile_deb.sh ## This will produce and install deb for this linux kernel
+#./compile_vanilla_deb.sh ## This will produce and install the vanilla kernel
 sudo reboot ## this will reboot the node with the new linux
 ```

 #### To compile for qemu

 ```
+source ./scripts/setvars.sh
 cd prefetching/linux-5.14.0
-sudo cp oldnix.config .config
-sudo make prepare
+./compile_qemu.sh
 cd prefetching
 ./scripts/compile-install/compile_kern_kvm.sh
 ```